matthewcobb/techbikers/about.md

 In 2022, [Emmanuel Nataf](https://www.linkedin.com/in/emmanuelnataf/) (Founder of Reedsy), [Eduardo Paperini](https://www.linkedin.com/in/eduardopaperini) (Investor at Breed Reply), [Miguel Martinez](https://www.linkedin.com/in/miguelmalvarez) (Founder of SignalAI), and [Harry Rhys Davies](https://www.linkedin.com/in/harryrhysdavies) (Chief of Staff at Greyparrot), decided to revive the TechBikers community.
 We will be doing our first ride, from [Faro to Lisbon](/rides/faro-to-lisbon-2022) in September.

 To ensure that the maximum amount of money reaches Room to Read, the charity, we cover some of our ride costs with sponsorship.
-If you work in tech, enjoying cycling and want to make a tangible impact for millions of children and their community, please consider joining our rides.
+If you work in tech, enjoying cycling and want to make a tangible impact on millions of children and their community, please consider joining our rides.